smushy64/museum/docs/core/fmt.md

     - Indicates that value is passed in by pointer.
     - Number of items to print is passed in before pointer and must be of type int.
 - [positive integer]
-    - Left side padding, only one type of padding is allowed.
+    - Left side padding
+	- Only the last padding argument will be used.
 - [negative integer]
-    - Right side padding, only one type of padding is allowed.
+    - Right side padding
+	- Only the last padding argument will be used.
 - b
     - Write boolean as a binary number rather than text.